On the stabilizing effect of swimming in an active suspension: Enhanced dissipation

 Combining equations \eqref{eq:pt_est1}--\eqref{eq:pt_est4}, $\p_t\Phi$ then satisfies

 where each $\delta_j>0$ is also yet to be determined.

-From here, we work mode-by-mode in $\bx$.
-We consider a single spatial mode $\bk$ and take $k=\abs{\bk}$.
+From here, it will become crucial that we work mode-by-mode in $\bx$.
 The chosen constants $a_j$ and $\delta_j$ will depend on both $\nu$ and $k$ in such a way that the right-hand side of \eqref{eq:pt_Phi0} is bounded by a multiple of $\Phi(t)$.

 We make use of the following Poincar\'e-type inequality on $\T^d$, cf. \cite[Lemma 3.8]{beckwaynebar}. \begin{lemma} For $f(\bp,\bx)=f_k(\bp)e^{i\bk\cdot\bx}$ with $\nabla_p f\in L^2$ and $({\bf I}-\bp\otimes\bp)\nabla_x f\in L^2$, whenever $0<\nu<k$, we have